JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

     * Rationale: Consistency, uniqueness.
     * Enforcement: Manual (**can be automated**).
 ---
-4. *dummy* must be prepended to identifiers of local variables that will not have their behaviours verified. *mock* must be prepended to identifiers of local variables that will have their behaviours verified.
+4. *dummy* must be prepended to identifiers of local variables that have no behaviour. *stub* must be prepended to identifiers of local variables with behaviour that will not be verified.
+*mock* must be prepended to identifiers of local variables that will have their behaviours verified.
     * Rationale: Consistency.
     * Enforcement: Manual (**can be automated**).
 ---